Cape Town International Airport: Public transport

 Transport to and from the airport is provided by metered taxis, e-hailing services (such as Uber and Bolt), and various private shuttle companies.
 The airport features a dedicated "drop & go" area for taxis and carpooling.
+A taxi journey to the CBD takes about 18 minutes.

 Rail link

 There is no direct rail access to Cape Town International Airport.
-The Passenger Rail Agency of South Africa has proposed a 4 km rail link between the airport and Cape Town's existing suburban rail network.
+In 2013, the Passenger Rail Agency of South Africa (PRASA) proposed a 4 km rail link between the airport and Cape Town's existing suburban rail network, however this has not yet been developed.

 Accolades

 In 2025, Cape Town International was ranked as the best airport in the world in the AirHelp Score list, shifting from its 2024 rank of second-best.
 Based on visitor opinions, the airport performed particularly well in the categories of on-time performance and customer experience.

 In the same year, CTIA was ranked the Best Airport in Africa, Best Airport Staff Service in Africa, and Cleanest Airport in Africa, in the 2025 Skytrax World Airport Awards.
 The award is based on Skytrax's customer satisfaction study, across 575 airports in 100 countries.

+In 2026, CTIA was named Africa's Best Airport for the 11th consecutive year, at the annual Skytrax World Airport Awards.